 2. What is the punishment under CRS 33-6-126?

-It is a misdemeanor in Colorado to shoot from, on, or across a public road.
-It does not matter whether the weapon being shot is a firearm or an arrow.
+It is a misdemeanor in Colorado to shoot a firearm or arrow from, on, or across a public road.
 The penalty includes:

 - $100 in fines, and

-Adults 21 and older who amass 12 or more DMV points in a 12-month period face an automatic license suspension by the Colorado DMV.3
+If you are 21 or older and amass 12 or more DMV points in a 12-month period, you face an automatic license suspension by the DMV.3

-Note that if the shooting threatens anyone’s physical safety, the D.A. may press charges for reckless endangerment (CRS 18-3-208).
+Note that if the shooting threatens anyone’s physical safety, the D.A. may press charges for reckless endangerment.
 This is a class 2 misdemeanor punishable by up to 120 days in jail and/or up to $750 in fines.

 3. How can I fight the charges?

 The best defenses to Colorado charges of shooting from a public road turn on the facts of the case and available evidence.
-Depending on the circumstances, five possible defenses include the following:
+In our experience, the following five defenses have proven very effective with judges and prosecutors:

-- The shooter was not the defendant.
-Police may have simply misidentified the defendant as the real shooter.
-Particularly if the defendant was carrying a gun (or bow) at the time.
-A defense attorney would search for eyewitnesses and surveillance video to help prove that the defendant was not the shooter.
+- You were not the shooter.
+Police may have simply misidentified you as the real shooter, particularly if you were carrying a gun (or bow) at the time.
+We would search for eyewitnesses and surveillance video to help prove that you were not the shooter.

 - The weapon shot was not prohibited.
 CRS 33-6-126 specifically outlaws shooting firearms and arrows.
 It does not forbid shooting non-firearms, such as airguns.
-(However, many Colorado cities do have local laws prohibiting firing BB guns.)
-If the defense attorney can show that the defendant’s weapon falls outside the bounds of the statute, the D.A. should dismiss the charge.
+(However, many cities prohibit firing BB guns.)
+If we can show that your weapon falls outside the bounds of the statute, the D.A. should dismiss the charge.

-- Someone falsely accused the defendant.
-Perhaps a third party accused the defendant out of anger, revenge, or a pure misunderstanding.
-In these cases, the defense attorney would try to impeach the accuser’s credibility and find proof of the defendant’s innocence.
+- Someone falsely accused you.
+In these cases, we would try to impeach the accuser’s credibility and find proof of your innocence.
 Typical evidence includes recorded communications from the accuser, such as voicemails, emails, and text messages.
-Unless the D.A. can prove guilt beyond a reasonable doubt, criminal charges should not stand.

 - The road was private.
 CRS 33-6-126 applies only to cases where the shooting took place on or across a public road.
-If the defense attorney can show that the shooting ground was on private property, the case should be dropped.
+If we can show that the shooting ground was on private property, the case should be dropped.

-- Self-defense.
-Maybe the defendant – or someone else – was being attacked and faced immediate bodily harm or death.
-And maybe the defendant fought back by shooting the gun.
+- You acted in self-defense.
+Maybe you – or someone else – was being attacked and faced immediate bodily harm or death.
 Acting in self-defense (or defense of others) does not make shooting from a road lawful.
-But it may justify the shooting.
-And the D.A. may be willing to reduce or dismiss the charges.
+However, it may justify the shooting.
+The D.A. may then be willing to reduce or dismiss your charges.

 Note that it is not a defense that the shooting was an accident.
-The statute does not indicate that the defendant’s intent matters.
+The statute does not indicate that your intent matters.
 So a shooting that occurs by mistake on or across a road is still a crime.

 5. When can the criminal record get sealed?

-A conviction for shooting on a public road must remain on the defendant’s record for five (5) years.
-After that, the defendant may petition for a record seal.
+A conviction for shooting on a public road must remain on your record for five years.
+After that, you may petition for a record seal.

-If the CRS 33-6-126 charge gets dismissed – meaning that there is no conviction – then there is no waiting period.
-The defendant can pursue a record seal right away.4
+If your CRS 33-6-126 charge gets dismissed – meaning that there is no conviction – then there is no waiting period.
+You can pursue a record seal right away.4

 Learn how to get a Colorado criminal record seal.